Andrew1013-development/spam_machine/README.md

 - GitHub : Issues tab on the repository page

 ## changelog
-Version 3.0 beta 2 (coming soon)
+Version 3.0 beta 2 (coming soon) :
 1. added basic functionality for spamming 2 different messages in order (from string1 to string2) only
    - full functionailty will come in version 3.0 beta 3 (read "some notices" for more details)

-Version 3.0 beta 1 :
+Version 3.0 beta 1 (newest version) :
 1. rewrite code to
    - Shorten code complexity / source code file size
    - Reduce CPU / memory consumption